Yagoona, New South Wales: Popular culture

 Footy Legends, written by Khoa and Anh Do, directed by the former and starring the latter, is a drama movie set in Yagoona.
 It makes references to the social issues in the area and revolves around an amateur rugby league team consisting of socially disaffected people.

 Sport

 The local sports team is the Yagoona Lions football team, a member of the Bankstown District Amateur Football Association.
 The Lions' home-ground is at O'Neill Park.

-A (now defunct) Indoor Cricket Sports Club was situated on the Hume Highway.